We do websites for business, plus wine list and menu design for food and wine related

 and they must adapt to different screen sizes, and... they must automatically load

-when a phone user goes the regular site.
-To see how it works look at the Tudor Farmhouse
+when a phone user goes to the regular site.
+To see how it works look at the Tudor

-Hotel page to see the regular, and then compare with the mobile one.
-If you have
+Farmhouse Hotel page to see the regular, and then compare with the mobile one.
+If

 We were restaurateurs who became wine merchants, and then got into websites and design.